HarbourAssist/docs/Instalments/Overview.md

 ## Instalment Schedules

 An Instalment Schedule is simply an Instalment Plan that has been applied to a specific Account with specific dates and amounts.
-It represents a set of Monthly Orders belonging to a single Account, each of which having the tax-point dates for the correct due-dates and amounts that they will be owing you money (or paying you).
+It represents a set of  Orders belonging to a single Account, each of which having the tax-point dates for the correct due-dates and amounts that they will be owing you money (or paying you).
 The table below explains the difference between Instalment Plans and Instalment Schedules.

 | Concept                        | Instalment Plan | Instalment Schedule        |